Top Things To Do In Chichester

 Chichester Harbour

 Rather than being a quaint little harbour town, Chichester Harbour is a large natural harbour of outstanding natural beauty and special scientific interest.
 It’s mainly undeveloped and is a mixture of wide expanses, tidal flats and intricate creeks, with lots of wildlife and footpaths.
 You can walk from Chichester should you choose or park at one of a number of harbourside villages including West Wittering, West Itchenor, Birdham, Dell Quay, Fishbourne and Bosham.
-There is also a marina where you can enjoy the gentle sound of sailboat rigging and watch yachts enter and exit the Chichester Channel.
+There is also a marina where you can enjoy the gentle sound of sailboat rigging and watch yachts enter and exit the Chichester Canal.

 Chichester Marina